UniversityofHelsinki/kamu/docs/content/memberships.rst

 If the inviter has also approval permissions, the membership is automatically approved, otherwise the membership requires approval from another user with approval permissions.

+Multiple invites can be sent at once, if user has permissions given by the MASS_INVITE_PERMISSION_GROUPS setting.
+Setting defined how many users can be invited at once.
+Users are checked from the Kamu with given identifying information: email, phone number or Finnish personal identity code.
+Kamu users are added directly to the role, other users are invited by email.

 Claiming the invite
 -------------------
 User can claim the invitation by clicking the link in the invitation email or entering the invitation code on the registration